Skip to main content

 - Loose uRPF [RFC3704]: Loose uRPF verifies that the source

-address of the packet is routable in the Internet by matching
+address of a packet is routable on the internet by matching it

-it with one or more prefixes in the FIB, regardless of which
+with one or more prefixes in the FIB, regardless of the

-interface the packet arrives at.
-If the source address is not
+interface on which the packet arrives.
+If the source address

 typically deployed at the provider interfaces of an AS to block